 You might say next, "It seems like we think people sheltering-in-place is causing the decrease in the amount of CO2 (and NO2) being emitted into the atmosphere."
 (Navigate to the next investigation.)

-If students wish to investigate cloud cover, say "We seem to think there was more cloud cover during winter 2020 than winter 2019."
-(You can find average cloud cover (Cloud Fraction - 1 Month) on the NASA Earth Observations website.)
+If students wish to investigate cloud cover, say, "We seem to think there was more cloud cover during winter 2020 than during winter 2019."
+(You can find average cloud cover (Cloud Fraction—1 Month) on the NASA Earth Observations website.)

-NOTE: Students may need to make calls to utility companies or (with the help of adult family members) create online accounts to learn their household's water, electricity and gas usage.
+Note: Students may need to call utility companies or (with the help of adult family members) create online accounts to learn their household's water, electricity, and gas usage.

-Once students have calculated their carbon footprint pre- and post-pandemic, ask them, "What is the percent change in your carbon footprint from pre-COVID-19 pandemic to post-pandemic?"
-The percent change will likely be small.
+Once students have calculated their carbon footprint pre- and post-pandemic, ask them, "What is the percentage change in your carbon footprint from pre-COVID-19 pandemic to post-pandemic?"
+The percentage change will likely be small.

-Then ask, "If every household in your community had the same percent change as your family did, what would be the total reduction in CO2 emitted to the atmosphere each year as a result of your community's reduced activities?"
-(Students will need to look up their community's population).
+Then ask, "If every household in your community had the same percentage change as your family did, what would be the total reduction in CO2 emitted to the atmosphere each year as a result of your community's reduced activities?"
+(Students will need to look up their community's population.)

-Next, ask, "If every household in Wuhan, China had the same percent change as your family did, what would be the total reduction in CO2 emitted as a result of the Wuhan, China community's reduced activities?"
+Next, ask, "If every household in Wuhan, China, had the same percentage change as your family did, what would be the total reduction in CO2 emitted as a result of the Wuhan, China, community's reduced activities?"

-You might consider asking student to find a partner or join a small group to discuss this questions.
+You might consider asking students to find a partner or join a small group to discuss this question.
 The following partner conversational supports can help facilitate the discussion.

 Speaker: I think ____ because _____.

 Ask students to return to their initial models.
-What would they add to/change to explain how changes in CO2 causes changes in Earth's average temperature.
-(Look for students to show common activities in both low CO2 and high CO2 but representing fewer people participating in the activities in low CO2 model.)
+What would they add to/change to explain how changes in CO2 causes changes in Earth's average temperature?
+(Look for students to show common activities in both low CO2 and high CO2, but representing fewer people participating in the activities in the low CO2 model.)

 The Engineering Design Process (EDP) comes in many forms.
-Engineers enter the EDP to create a new technology - or improve an existing one - to meet a need or want.
-Engineers on the job may start at any step, depending on the needs of a particular project.
+Engineers enter the EDP to create a new technology—or improve an existing one—depending on the needs of a particular project.

 Tell students, "Like Griffith, you can use the EDP to reduce your family's or community's carbon footprints!"